- Student Testimonials

 Students using aluni.net will probably find it easiest to set up the rental through the internet well before arriving in Madrid.
 Payment can be made with a credit card.
 One piece of advice: in addition to picking a location that you like, consider the available amenities that are important to you.
 Most, but not all, apartments come with wireless internet access.
 Some apartments have air conditioning.
 Some have a pool.
 In short, find an apartment that suits your needs.

 There is also a possibility that a limited number of spaces in an on-campus dormitory building will be available.
 The dormitory building is a five minute walk from the Madrid Summer Law Institute office and classrooms at the university.
-The building is scheduled for completion in August of 2012, but it is still not clear how many rooms will be available for summer law students.
 Each room has a kitchenette and a private bathroom.
 The building has a computer room as well as a study room.
 There is also a cafeteria with reasonably-priced meals available.
 It is likely to cost about 460 euros for a single room and about 360 euros per person in a double room for a month.
 More details can be found at the following website:

 If you are interested in the possibility of staying in a dorm room, please e-mail Prof. Sergio Pareja at email@example.com to have your name put on a list of interested students.

 The following website contains information regarding a variety of additional housing options that you might want to consider: